 - IMPROVES ATHLETIC PERFORMANCE* - Essential Amino Acids have been widely used by the bodybuilding community to increase exercise performance by stimulating muscle protein synthesis, modifying fuel use during exercise and preventing fatigue.* Having all 9 EAAs in the correct ratio is thought to help boost athletic performance and contribute to well-being.*

-- BUILD STRENGTH - EAAs have been used to help boost recovery by increasing muscle protein synthesis, which may aid in building strength and supporting the muscles.* Athletes and bodybuilders usually take EAA’s intra-workout or post-workout, and may help muscle fibers recover for optimal growth.*
+- BUILDS STRENGTH* - EAAs have been used to help boost recovery by increasing muscle protein synthesis, which may aid in building strength and supporting the muscles.* Athletes and bodybuilders usually take EAA’s intra-workout or post-workout, and may help muscle fibers recover for optimal growth.*

 - PROMOTES HEALTHY METABOLISM* - EAAs have been used to regulate glucose and lipid metabolism and energy balance.* It has also been used to improve metabolic health, possibly even when overall calories are not reduced.*